• Home

 How to use this tool effectively

 Sign up with your name and basic identity verification (no credit card required for the score itself).
-The tool runs a soft inquiry through Array's TransUnion data feed, which does not affect your score.
+The tool runs a soft inquiry with TransUnion, which does not affect your score.
 Your FICO 4 number appears immediately and refreshes monthly.
 Use the trend line to investigate whether dispute rounds, balance changes, and account-age increases are actually moving the mortgage-eligible score.

 Pair the tool with the Credit1Solutions members portal Dispute Tracker so every action you take is logged in a single timeline.
 The send-and-log workflow in the DIY Kit will write back to the tracker automatically, which keeps the round-by-round evidence record clean if a matter eventually routes to the attorney network for FCRA / FDCPA review.